usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- The guy who created Magisk to give root to all the Android devices, [got a job at Apple](https://medium.com/@topjohnwu/state-of-magisk-2020-21de32721d65).
 - To put [shortcuts in your Nova Launcher drawer](https://www.reddit.com/r/NovaLauncher/comments/bh685w/how_to_add_an_activity_shortcut_to_the_app_drawer/), make a new app folder with any app in it, drag the folder onto the desktop, put any shortcuts you want in it, and then remove the folder from the desktop (and you can remove the placeholder app inside).
 Now you have web apps that aren't really apps in the drawer!
 - [The Yalp store is abandonware.](https://news.ycombinator.com/item?id=19970236)
 - ["Background restriction"](https://developer.android.com/about/versions/oreo/background#overview) is only an energy limit.
 [Apps can still run in the background for however long they want](https://www.reddit.com/r/GooglePixel/comments/enjdd6/how_are_apps_still_running_in_the_background_on/).